SidhantAl/Assignment4---Chicago/README.md

 The description of the students follows general information (summary), Academic experience and Work experience.
 The tabs on the navigation bar are last names of the students in ascending order apart from the home page.

 #### Layout

 The general information will contain in a section tag and will be center aligned below a picture on top of the article and aside tags.

+The home page will contain center aligned pictures of the 4 students with a brief 2 sentence description of their background.
+In addition to this, the home page will contain information about the website and inform users about the form.

 The individual pages will contain an aside and an article tag, the aside tag will contain the Work Experience and will be positioned to the right of the page.
 While the article tag will be on the left-hand side of the page, containing the Academic Experience.

 #### Typefaces and Fonts